birdydigital/postme-docs/docs/getting-started.rst

 Root URL
 ~~~~~~~~

-If you send an HTTP GET request to the Postme API Root URL e.g. `https://api.postme.io/api`, then you should get an HTTP response with something like the following in the body:
+If you send an HTTP GET request to the Postme API Root URL e.g. ``https://api.postme.io/api``, then you should get an HTTP response with something like the following in the body:

+(In Progress)

 .. sourcecode:: http